 Managing your social media sites doesn’t have to be time-consuming or complicated.
 It doesn’t have to be an added expense that you pay someone else to handle for you.
 With LawLytics, you can do effective social media marketing yourself.
 LawLytics makes social media for attorneys easy by natively integrating with social media sites such as Facebook, Twitter, and LinkedIn.

-LawLytics makes it simple to engage your potential clients and referral sources by publishing new blog posts to your sites at the same time in just a few clicks.
-To learn more about how LawLytics takes the mystery out of effective marketing for law firms, call us at 800-713-0161 or schedule our call.
+LawLytics makes it simple to engage your potential clients and referral sources by publishing new blog posts to your social media accounts at the same time in just a few clicks.
+To see LawLytics in action or get started, schedule a demo.